Angular Geometry of Atomic Multipole Transitions: Applications

 \subsubsection{Hermite-Gauss beams}

-Hermite-Gauss modes (Appendix \ref{app:Beams}) introduce the possibility that the polarization of even a paraxial beam flips sign across its transverse profile, which can lead to nontrivial corrections to the resonant Rabi frequency.
-For example, even for a centered Gaussian beam, a $\Delta M = 0$ cannot be driven on an $E2$ transition if $\mathbf{\hat{k}} \perp \mathbf{\hat{e}}_z$ for any polarization (Fig.\ \ref{fig:Y2s}).
-However, an $\mathrm{HG}_{10}$ Hermite-Gauss mode\footnote{I adopt the notation $\mathrm{HG}_{mn}$ for the Hermite-Gauss mode with $m$ local nulls in along $x'$ and $n$ local nulls along $y'$.} will flip its phase by $\pp$ across the $y'$ axis, allowing for simultaneous $+\boldgreek{\hat{\vartheta}}$ and $-\boldgreek{\hat{\vartheta}}$ polarizations in the same beam.
+Hermite-Gauss modes (Appendix \ref{app:Beams}) introduce the possibility that the instantaneous field direction of even a paraxial beam flips sign across its transverse profile, which can lead to nontrivial corrections to the resonant Rabi frequency.
+For example, even for a centered Gaussian beam, a $\Delta M = 0$ transition cannot be driven by an $E2$ moment if $\mathbf{\hat{k}} \perp \mathbf{\hat{e}}_z$ for any polarization (Fig.\ \ref{fig:Y2s}).
+However, an $\mathrm{HG}_{10}$ Hermite-Gauss mode\footnote{I adopt the notation $\mathrm{HG}_{mn}$ for the Hermite-Gauss mode with $m$ local nulls in along $x'$ and $n$ local nulls along $y'$.} will flip its phase by $\pp$ across the $y'$ axis, allowing for simultaneous $+\boldgreek{\hat{\vartheta}}$ and $-\boldgreek{\hat{\vartheta}}$ fields in the same beam.
 This can lead to a finite resonant Rabi frequency with $\mathbf{\hat{k}} \perp \mathbf{\hat{e}}_z$, where the infinite-plane-wave coupling is forbidden.

 Quantitatively, the field in this case can be written as

 where $H_1[x] = 2x$ is a Hermite polynomial in the physics convention.
 As we did for the Gaussian beam ($\mathrm{HG}_{00}$), we will work in Fourier space by introducing the Fourier transform of the transverse profile,